Riesi/ploopy_mouse_kicad/README.md

 #### Layers:

-Only minimal difference due to difference in clearence to the border cut and filling algorithm.
+Only minimal difference due to difference in clearance to the border cut and filling algorithm.
 KiCAD version has a bit more portions filled.
 This should not be an issue.

 #### Edge Cuts: